It was a school reunion like no other.

 “Fun!
 Fun!
 Fun!
 So exciting to see people we haven’t seen in years!”
 [Bev [Conners] Mailloux]

 I gave a short talk — though not everyone could hear it.
-That’s because some were so excited to see old friends that they couldn’t stop yakking!
+That’s because some in the room were so excited to see old friends that they couldn’t stop talking themselves.
+LOL.

-Part of the problem also was that the acoustics in the room weren’t the greatest.
-The result was that those at the podium could not be heard that well — especially by people milling about near the main door.Back to the speech … I began by telling the crazy story of what happened on Sunday afternoon in Prince Edward Island when I mistakenly walked into the wrong cabin which — unfortunately for the middle-aged couple in the sack — was unlocked.
+Part of the problem also was that the acoustics weren’t the greatest.
+The result was that anyone at the podium could not be heard that well — especially by those milling about near the main door.Back to the speech … I began by telling the crazy story of what happened on Sunday afternoon in Prince Edward Island when I mistakenly walked into the wrong cabin which — unfortunately for the middle-aged couple in the sack — was unlocked.
 Ooops.
 Won’t get into details because I have no idea how many nuns check out this blog.

 Christ, what do you say when something embarrassing like that happens?
 “Don’t get up? …”

 I also pointed out that I was very proud of Campbellton, in part because of the many successful people who call it ‘home.’
 Just scratching the surface here, there are a number of National Hockey League players, Peter Maher [Hockey Hall of Fame], Patsy Gallant, Charlie Van Horne, Tom Wright, Don Hume, Stephen Wetmore [CEO of Canadian Tire], Marc Chouinard, Mike Day, a Rhodes scholar or two … and of course Brian MacNeish.
-Again, just scratching the surface … there are more of course.
-Many more.
-[I’ve not included them all because I’m trying to cut back on the size of these posts.]
+Again, I’m not getting them all … there are more, of course.

-Some of our heroes lived thousands of miles distant, but not all.
+When we grew up, some of our ‘heroes’ lived thousands of miles away, but not all.
 Some lived just down the street, or at the other end of town.